Bioconductor/bioconductor.org/README.md

 #### Step 1: rake get_json

-This is run by a cron job on merlot2 every day at 2PM (presumably after the build system has finished and copied all its output to krait).
+This is run by a cron job on staging every day at between 3-8 PM EST (presumably after the build system has finished and copied all its output to master).
 Here is the cron job:

-    0 14 * * * cd $HOME/bioc-test-web; rake get_json > $HOME/bioc-test-web/get_json.log 2>&1
+    */15 15-20 * * * cd $HOME/bioc-test-web; ./get_json.sh > $HOME/bioc-test-web/get_json.log 2>&1

 This Rake target runs some R code which calls code in the BiocViews package, extracting /packagesdata in JSON format and putting it in